o2r-project/erc-spec/docs/spec/index.md

 ### Control statements

 The configuration file can contain [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) statements to control the runtime container.

-These statements MUST be in a node `command` under the root-level node `execution` in the ERC configuration file.
+These statements MUST be in an array under the node `command` under the root-level node `execution` in the ERC configuration file.

-Default command statements MUST be as shown in the following configuration file.
+Default command statements of implemnting tools MUST be as shown in the following configuration file.

 ```yml
 id: b9b0099e-9f8d-4a33-8acf-cb0c062efaec